abadias618/Node.js-express-practice/README.md

 # cs313-node.js-shoeStore
-website hosted in Heroku, using  Node.js Express and postgresql
+website hosted in Heroku, using  Node.js Express EJS and postgresql